Create a place of peace and prayer with our Catholic candles

 Shower of Roses, inspired by St. Therese of Lisieux

 Countless have prayed to this Carmelite nun, popularly known as the Little Flower, because of her famous promise: “After my death, I will let fall a shower of roses.
 I will raise up a mighty host of little saints.”
-Her example reminds us to be childlike in our faith and to follow the “little way” to heaven.

 About CORDA